Gerhart Drabsch

 Gerhart Drabsch (11 September 1902 – 9 April 1945) was a German writer.
 His work was part of the literature event in the art competition at the 1928 Summer Olympics.

 Personal life

-Drabsch served in the Volkssturm during the final days of the Second World War and was killed in action on 9 April 1945.
+Drabsch served in the Waffen-SS during the final days of the Second World War and was killed in action on 9 April 1945.
 He was originally listed as missing in action, but his remains were later found and interred at Luckenwalde war cemetery.